ph4ntonn/Stowaway/README_EN.md

   -s    It means Stowaway has used 123 as the encrypt key during the communication

-  --startnode  It means Stowaway is started as FIRST agent node(there are two submode of agent mode,if you want to start the second, third one....., just remove this option)
+  --startnode  It means Stowaway is started as FIRST agent node(if the node is the first one , you MUST add this option!!!
+And there are two submode of agent mode,if you want to start the second, third one....., just remove this option)

   Be aware! -s option's value must be as same as the agents'